wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

       <tr class="odd">
          <td>Non Retry Error Codes</td>
          <td>
-            <p>When a child endpoint of a <a href="_Configuring_Failover_Endpoints_">failover endpoint</a> or <a href="_Load-balance_Group_">load-balance endpoint</a> fails for one of the error codes specified here, the child endpoint will be marked for suspension and the request will not be sent to the next endpoint in the group.</p>
+            <p>When a child endpoint of a <b>failover endpoint</b> or <b>load-balance endpoint</b> fails for one of the error codes specified here, the child endpoint will be marked for suspension and the request will not be sent to the next endpoint in the group.</p>
          </td>
       </tr>
       <tr class="even">
          <td>Retry Error Codes</td>
-         <td>When adding a child endpoint to a <a href="_Configuring_Failover_Endpoints_">failover endpoint</a> or <a href="_Load-balance_Group_">load-balance endpoint</a> , you can specify the error codes that trigger this node to be <a href="Endpoint-Error-Handling_119131815.html#EndpointErrorHandling-retryConfig">retried</a> instead of suspended when that error is encountered.
+         <td>When adding a child endpoint to a <b>failover endpoint</b> or <b>load-balance endpoint</b>, you can specify the error codes that trigger this node to be retried instead of suspended when that error is encountered.
 This is useful when you know that certain errors are transient and that the node will become available again shortly.
 Note that if you specify an error code as a Retry code on one node in the group but specify that same code as a Non Retry error code on another node in the group, it will be treated as a Non Retry error code for all nodes in the group.</td>
       </tr>
    </tbody>
 </table>